N28888/Sweatbox-files/README.md

 ---

 ## **Help us improve**
-Report an [``Issues``](https://github.com/N28888/Sweatbox-files/issues) or send email to sweatbox@yfanj.ca for let me know if you have your prefered position want me create or any problems with files!
+Report [``Issues``](https://github.com/N28888/Sweatbox-files/issues) or send email to sweatbox@yfanj.ca for let me know if you have your prefered position want me create or any problems with files!

 ---